Boarding requirements when traveling to and from Canada on a Greyhound bus

 Bringing food into Canada:

 By law, you have to declare all plant, animal and food items you bring into Canada.
-There are restrictions on some food items, depending on the province you’re travelling to, and rules can change at any time, because pest and disease situations are often changing.
+There are restrictions on some food items, depending on the province you’re travelling to, and these rules can change at any time.
 For the latest information, visit the Canadian Food Inspection Agency.

 What happens at the border: